 To configure WordPress on a local computer, make sure to download the latest version of WordPress.
 In the next section, we’ll show how to install WordPress CMS using MAMP for Mac users and WampServer for Windows users.

-Installing WordPress on Mac Using MAMP
+How to Install WordPress on Mac Using MAMP

 To install WordPress locally on a Mac computer, we will be using MAMP (Macintosh, Apache, MySQL, PHP).